 During her education she was inspired and nurtured by mentor Norma Kamali, (F.I.T graduate, and designer featured on the Fashion Walk of Fame).
 Ceres later graduated with an Associates degree in Patternmaking, and received her Bachelors in Production Management.
-With valuable information learned, and hands on experience from internships at Sean John, Norma Kamali, and Poppington Gallery with her cousin Damon Dash, Ceres was equipped with the necessary tools to be a an entrepreneur in the arts.
+With valuable information learned, and hands-on experience from internships at Sean John, Norma Kamali, and Poppington Gallery with her cousin Damon Dash, Ceres was equipped with the necessary tools to be an entrepreneur in the arts.

-With the help, encouragement, and support from her parents, (whom are both entrepreneurs), they made her dream a reality by co-founding DIAJA, (pronounced Dee-A-Jah), a line featuring quality handbags, and fine apparel.
+With the help, encouragement, and support from her parents, (who are both entrepreneurs), they made her dream a reality by co-founding DIAJA, (pronounced Dee-A-Jah), a line featuring quality handbags, and fine apparel.
 Ceres went on to produce numerous collections which opened doors for her designs to be featured with L'oreal Paris, Pynk Magazine, Lucky Magazine, Her Source (sister magazine to The Source Magazine), and worn by celebrity TV personalities.

 Years later in the midst of revamping her brand, Ceres decided to fully dedicate herself to photography while maintaining her previous collections strictly for press pulls.
 She decided to merge her love for fashion, art (painting), and photography to create a brand that would be impossible to ignore.
 Within 2 years of revamping her work was recognized by Vogue Italia, Huffington Post, and numerous Fashion publications.
 She was also scouted by an organization called RAW Artists where she was their highlighted artist for their NYC show in 2017.
 This was her first showcase as a photographer.